nonioAtoz/Cisco_Web_Services/README.md

       - [x] pip install -r requirements.txt

  2. Install NTC-templates for netmiko.
 It uses TEXT-FSM for parsing the output of the Network devices CLI
      - [x] We dont need to install/download the ntc templates folder.
-The folder is already in place.
-We just need to five to the O.S. a path to the folder.
+The folder is already in place(NOTE: please unzip).
+We just need to give the O.S. a path to the folder. ()
         ```
             export NET_TEXTFSM=/path/to/ntc-templates/templates/**
         ```